Do you want to add a contact form in WordPress to collect more leads and subscribers?

 First, click on the Confirmation tab in the Form Editor under Settings.

 Next, choose the type of confirmation type you want to create.
 Again, we’ll select Message for this tutorial since it’s the most popular option.
 We’ll also quickly edit the message to let users know when and how we’ll be reaching out:

 Step 5.
-Add Your WordPress Contact Form to Your Website
+Add a Contact Form to Your WordPress Website

 WPForms lets you add your forms in many locations on your websites, like blog posts, pages, and sidebar widgets.
-Most people add forms to posts or pages, so we’ll go with that option.
+Most people add the contact form in a page or post, so we’ll go with that option.

 Create a new post or page in WordPress (or choose an existing post or page you want to add your form to) and click on the Add Form button: